Channel Conflict - Definition

 What is a Channel Conflict?

-Channel Conflicts, as the name implies, refers to a situation where a manufacturer bypasses all necessary parties in the chain of production and attends directly to the consumer.
+Channel conflict, as the name implies, means that there is some form of conflict in the manner by which a company delivers a value proposition to a customer, client, or end user.
+It often refers to a situation where a manufacturer bypasses all necessary parties in the chain of production and attends directly to the consumer.
 In this case, the wholesaler, retailer, and any other party which was initially involved in transferring the products from the manufacturer to the consumer are cut off from the negotiations by the producer.
-Here, the producer in question gets to sell their product directly to the consumer via different marketing techniques, usually through the internet.

 Different Types of Channel Conflicts

-This is almost different from the typical channel conflicts we’ve discussed above.
 Here, the conflict occurs between two or more similar parties, serving under the producer or wholesaler.
-Let us assume that a wholesaler supplies goods to four different retailers based in counties “W,” “X,” “Y,” “Z.” Now if there is a major agreement between all parties to stick to their counties, a channel conflict can only occur when one retailer decides to sell products in another county.
+Let us assume that a wholesaler supplies goods to four different retailers based in counties W, X, Y, Z. Now if there is a major agreement between all parties to stick to their counties, a channel conflict can only occur when one retailer decides to sell products in another county.
 This will surely raise conflicts, and in a case where it cannot be solved, there is a possibility that all parties involved in supplying that product (from the manufacturer down to the retailers) will be affected.
 It is also possible that consumers might get affected if the products in those counties are only sold by these retailers.